 Are you into Cypriot foods?
 “The island of Love” is this Cyprus’ nickname due to a myth that the Aphrodite, Goddess of love and beauty, was born here.
 However, to live up to that name, the country must have some beautiful beloved things, and its cuisine is one of those.

 Laying at the intersection of Greece, Turkey, and the Middle East, Cyprus is heavily influenced by those famous gastronomies.
 However, the Cypriots know how to create their own deliciousness as well as other fantastic dishes.
-Keep rolling to fall in love!
+Keep scrolling to fall in love!

 8 Wholesome Non-Meat Foods You Can’t Skip In Cyprus